Is 2021 the best year to travel to Mexico? Find out below.

 For many, this is common sense and decency, yet some still don’t get it.
 Remember, you are a visitor to their country.
 It doesn’t matter what you believe, thinks, or support.
 Please be a good traveler and follow their established safety protocol.
 Simply put, Wear a face mask, wash your hands, use the hand sanitizer offered, and keep a safe distance from others.
 Most importantly, don’t be an a**.

 Best Mexican Destinations for 2021

-Since there are many places in Mexico that are ready and able to safely handle visitors, we are highlighting some of the best.
+Since many places in Mexico are ready and able to handle visitors safely, we are highlighting some of the best.
 This is not an exhaustive list but rather a highlight of wonderful key destinations ready and open for your visit.

 Ensenada, Baja California